mattsimoessilva/shopbridge_product/README.md

-##ShopBridge - Product API
+## ShopBridge - Product API Service

-This is the product API of the ShopBridge system.
+This is the product API service of the ShopBridge system.